ivan-chai/pretpp/experiments/toy-stride/README.md

 C presets, N clients.

-Each preset is characterized by label frequencies.
-The goal is to recognize preset from each client's transactions.
+Each preset generates deterministic sequences with a particular stride.

 All sequences have a length equal to 64.